phstc/phstc.github.com/_posts/2013-02-21-look-whos-talking.md

 > SMS messaging from an American Twilio phone number to Brazil starts at 1.2¢ however this price will vary depending on the carrier you are sending SMS messages to.
 > Elaine Tsai, Twilio Support

-Brazilian fixed number don't send text yet.
-To send a text to Brazil, an american number is required.
-The mostly inconvenience to do it, is to reply or send a message, whom will do it, needs to do to an international number.
+Brazilian fixed number phone lines don't send text yet.
+To send a text to Brazil, an American number is required.
+The main inconvenience of doing it, is, in case it's needed to send or reply a message, it must be to an American number.

 To send a text: starts at 1.2¢/message